TrueFiEng/useDApp/packages/docs/docs/04-Tutorial/08-Exercise1.md

 + deactivate();
 ```

-The last thing to do in this task is to allow the user to copy the account address by pressing the copy button.
+The last thing to do in this exercise is to allow the user to copy the account address by pressing the copy button.

 ```diff
 - // TODO: Copy address of the current user to clipboard